 Who is Considered a Squatter in Hawaii?

 A squatter is someone who chooses to occupy an unoccupied, abandoned or foreclosed building or area of land without lawful permission.
 This is usually done with residential properties in an attempt to live without paying rent or mortgage.
 This means that they don’t own the property or rent it.
-Despite this, squatting is legal in most parts of the United States and it’s actually a common practice.
+Despite this, squatting is a common practice in the United States.

 Isn’t That Trespassing?